 Suppose you’ve now set up all of your files for your organization in the ideal way, with some in individual user OneDrives and others in group SharePoint sites.
 The natural follow-up question is: now how do I access those files within my workflow?

 There are a lot of options.
-This probably isn’t an exhaustive list, but in this post I’ll quickly mention several different ways to access your files that are housed in Microsoft 365 (OneDrive for Business and SharePoint).
+This isn’t an exhaustive list, but in this post I’ll quickly mention several different ways to access your files that are housed in Microsoft 365 (OneDrive for Business and SharePoint).
 If you know of more that I missed, leave a comment.

 You can access in your web browser directly looking at the location of the file, either on the SharePoint site or the OneDrive site.
 Browsing on the site has some advantages like seeing all the columns (metadata) about the files and views for easy filtering and sorting.